areseny/testproject/README.md

     docker-compose up

 ##Setup gitlab CI
-You

 Go to /admin/runners on gitlab and copy the ci token.
-Go to an accessible server and install a gitlab runner https://docs.gitlab.com/runner/ Register the runner with the ci token
+Go to an accessible server and install a gitlab runner https://docs.gitlab.com/runner/ Make sure the runner's host has docker-engine installed Register the runner with the ci token
-  Choose docker+machine as execute type and docker:latest as the image
+  Choose docker+machine as executor type and docker:latest as the image You can do this with this command
+  `gitlab-runner register -n -u $GITLAB_CI_URL --docker-image docker:latest -r $GITLAB_TOKEN --executor docker+machine --docker-privileged`
+Now whenever you push to the repo the rspec test will run.

 ## Setup (for developers)